 Ack!
 It’s headless chicken time.
-A woman is about to have a baby!
+An expectant mother is about to have a baby!
 What do you do?
 What do you do?

-Although boiling a pot of water seems to be the answer to that question every time it comes up on TV, the proper response in this circumstance is: Whatever she desires, that’s what.
+Although boiling a pot of water seems to be the answer to that question every time it comes up on TV, the proper response in this circumstance is: Do whatever she desires.

-If she wants you standing beside her coaching through the delivery while your husband records the event on camera, that’s where you’ll be.
+If the expectant mother wants you standing beside her, coaching her through the delivery, that’s where you’ll be.
+Does she want your husband recording the event on camera?
+Then that’s what he’ll be doing.
 If she wants you pacing the hall with her mother, you’ll pace.
-If she wants you stuck at home until she’s ready to see you, you’ll be getting about your life as best you can, but with your cell phone never more than a centimeter from your grasp.
+Maybe she wants you at home until she’s ready to see you.
+So, you’ll go about your life as best you can at home.
+Even if your cell phone is never more than a centimeter from your grasp.

-Soon, voilá, it’s a BABY!
+Soon, voilá, there’s a BABY!
 (That’s easy for me to say, but believe it or not, voilá isn’t actually a word often uttered with that final push.
 Maybe in France?)

 Once again, it’s Mom’s call on what happens.
-The ball … the baby, the future of everyone involved … yep, that would be her court it’s in.
+The ball (that being the baby and the future of everyone involved) is in her court.

-You’re pretty much chopped liver right now, so you need to be prepared for how powerless you will be over everything for a while.
-Go with the flow and take notes if you can.
-Within a few days this time will all be a blur and it won’t be easy to reconstruct events that you will be asked to recount for years to come.
+Be prepared to feel powerless.
+Go with the flow, and take notes if you can.
+Within a few days, this time will all seem like a blur.
+It won’t be easy to reconstruct events that you may be asked to recount for years to come.

 Without a doubt, these will be some of the hardest days of your life.

-She’s just given birth, is sore and exhausted, AND is coming up to crunch time.
-There is no way these days will be anything but heartbreaking for her.
-Yes, soon everyone who’s anyone in this adoption will come face to face with that truth about adoption: adoption is as much about loss as it is about gain.
-No one, however, will experience this with the depth of emotion the mother will feel.
+She’s just given birth, is sore and exhausted, and is coming up to crunch time.
+These few days will heartbreaking for her.
+In fact, soon every member of this adoption triad will come face-to-face with the truth about adoption:

-You may be having a few days of frustrated and anxious misery while waiting for the baby to come to you, but a lifetime of joy is just around that next bend.
+You may have a few days of frustrated and anxious misery while waiting to receive your baby, but a lifetime of joy is just around that next bend.

-For the woman who brought this baby into the world a few minutes ago, these same days will be all the time she has for her child to be completely hers.
+For the woman who brought this baby into the world, these same days will be all the sweet time she has for her child to be completely hers.

-In addition to the flowers you’ve brought for the new mother (a mini-forest is appropriate, unless she’s allergic) a special gift may help to convey your feelings when the time comes for you to take the baby home with you, leaving her behind.
+When the time comes for you to take the baby home with you, you can leave smoething with her.
+In addition to the flowers you’ve brought for the new mother (a mini-forest is appropriate unless she’s allergic), a special gift may help to convey your feelings.

-Gifts are lovely gestures, but there will be no filling the void left when you go.
-Counseling beforehand can help prepare all involved and ease the transition a bit, but no one will be able to make this moment better for the woman who at this point in the process becomes a birthmother.
+Nevertheless, while gifts are lovely gestures, there will be no filling the void left when you go.
+All involved may feel more prepared with counseling beforehand, to ease the transition a bit.
+No one will be able to make this moment much better for the woman who is now a birth mother, however.

-If arrangements have been made for contact or visitation, honor these as you would a promise made to your child, and do not allow the rush of emotion or the flurry of excited activity to dampen your dedication to the woman who gave birth to your new baby.
+Honor any arrangements for contact or visitation as you would a promise made to your child.
+Do not allow the rush of emotion or the flurry of exciting activity to dampen your dedication to the woman who gave birth to your new baby.